jeccastillo/cebu-iac-lms/frontend/unity-spa/features/academics/faculty-loading/implementation_plan.md

     - After a single update, confirm a log entry exists with action='update', entity='Classlist', entity_id={classlist_id}, where old.intFacultyID ≠ new.intFacultyID and values match the operation; actor resolved from X-Faculty-ID in request.
     - After a bulk assignment, confirm applied_count log entries exist (one per updated classlist) with the same structure capturing the faculty change; if a bulk meta flag was included in new snapshot, verify its presence.
 - Frontend:
-  - Route guard: route /faculty-loading only visible and accessible to registrar/faculty_admin/admin.
+  - Route guard: routes /faculty-loading and /faculty-loading/by-faculty only visible and accessible to registrar/faculty_admin/admin.
   - Faculty dropdown: filtered by teaching=1; additionally request list with campus_id (from classlist row).
   - Inline save: selecting faculty and saving single row updates immediately and refreshes row.
   - Bulk save: multiple edits queued; Save All sends payload; partial failures show per-row errors; successes clear pending state.
+  - By-faculty page:
+    - Faculty selector loads teaching=1 faculty; respects campus_id filtering.
+    - Lists show: (A) sections currently assigned to selected faculty, (B) unassigned sections for the active term; moving items between lists updates the local queue.
+    - Save All assigns queued sections to the selected faculty via bulk API; refreshes lists and surfaces per-row errors.

 [Implementation Order]
 Backend-first to enable API use by the UI, then frontend wiring and UI.